beige90/Madeleine.js/README.md

 ### 1. Immediate File Upload

-All you need to do is simply asking Lily (Madeleine's sister) to get ready for file upload.
-She will take care of taking files, parsing, rendering and showing them.
+All you need to do is simply asking Lily (is Madeleine's sister) to get ready for file upload.
+She will take care of taking files, parsing, rendering and visualizing them.

 ```html
 <form id="myForm" name="myForm">